 Pain describes the process by which the nerve becomes compressed due to less space between the discs of the spine.
 Because nerves carry sensation, both positive and negative, under increased compression we feel the brute force of this negative sensation, something our body interprets as pain, oftentimes causing weakness, tingling and sciatica pain.

 Is also referred to as lumbar (low-back) facet (a joint where two or more bones are joined) syndrome.
-Each vertebrae in your spine has two sets of facet joints and when these joints become dysfunctional, we experience pain, soreness, stiffness and inflammation.
-Posterior Facet Syndrome may create greater pain in the morning, upon waking and improve, upon moving around.
-If you have posterior facet syndrome and sit all day, be mindful of your posture, as this will exacerbate your level of discomfort and pain.
+Each vertebra in your spine has two sets of facet joints and when these joints become dysfunctional, we experience pain, soreness, stiffness, and inflammation.
+Facet Syndrome may create greater pain in the morning, upon waking and improve, upon moving around.
+If you have facet syndrome and sit all day, be mindful of your posture, as this will exacerbate your level of discomfort and pain.

 Back pain, whether you think of it as degenerative disc disease, herniated discs, pinched nerves, or sciatica, is caused by damage, wear and tear, or trauma to the bones, muscles, or other tissues of the back.
 Common injuries to the back include sprains and strains due to overuse, such as working out or lifting too much, prolonged sitting and lying down, sleeping in an uncomfortable position, carrying a heavy bag or purse on one shoulder only, or wearing a poorly fitted backpack.

 We at the North Atlanta Chiropractic Center encourage all of our patients to try every option possible before resorting to spinal surgery.
-Modern methods of treating back pain, such as with Intervertebral Differential Dynamics Therapy (IDD), a ground-breaking non-surgical spinal decompression technique that treats many types of back pain, including Herniated or Bulging Discs, Degenerative Disc Disease, Posterior Facet Syndrome, Sciatica, Acute and Chronic Low Back/Neck Pain, and more.
-This non surgical treatment modality is not painful and can provide life-long lasting relief.
+Modern methods of treating back and neck pain, such as with Intervertebral Differential Dynamics Therapy (IDD), a ground-breaking non-surgical spinal decompression technique that treats many types of back and neck pain, including Herniated or Bulging Discs, Degenerative Disc Disease, Facet Syndrome, Stenosis, Sciatica, Acute and Chronic Low Back/Neck Pain, and more.
+This non-surgical treatment modality is not painful and can provide life-long lasting relief.

-IDD Therapy describes a non-surgical spinal decompression therapeutic treatment which occurs in the safety of your doctor’s office, using equipment which gently tractions the spine, creating space where there once was compression and pain.
+Decompression Therapy describes a non-surgical spinal decompression therapeutic treatment that occurs in the safety of your doctor’s office, using equipment that gently tractions the spine, creating space where there once was compression and pain.
 IDD Therapy has seen up to an 86% success rate.
-This treatment is not only safe and painless, but also comfortable and relaxing.
+This treatment is not only safe and painless but also comfortable and relaxing.

 During non-surgical spinal decompression, you are fully clothed.
-Each procedure is performed by a certified clinician specializing in back pain care.
-The clinician will place one harness around your pelvis and another around your trunk.
+A clinician will place one harness around your pelvis and another around your trunk.
 The harnesses provide stabilizing points for traction therapy, a process in which our unique, patent-pending physio-therapeutic device applies gentle traction to your spine.
 Each treatment lasts about 30 minutes.
 The course of treatment usually requires about 20 sessions completed in 35 days.

-IDD Therapy can uniquely isolate each lumbar or cervical vertebrae and distract the vertebrae surrounding the injured disc.
-The 25 – 30 minutes treatment provides static, intermittent and cycling forces on structures that may be causing low back pain.
-Doctors often refer to these forces as negative pressure, which promotes the diffusion of water, oxygen and nutrients into the vertebral disc area, thereby rehydrating a degenerated disc.
+Spinal Decompression Therapy can uniquely isolate each lumbar or cervical vertebrae and distract the vertebrae surrounding the injured disc.
+The 25 – 30 minutes treatment provides static, intermittent, and cycling forces on structures that may be causing neck and low back pain.
+Doctors often refer to these forces as negative pressure, which promotes the diffusion of water, oxygen, and nutrients into the vertebral disc area, thereby rehydrating a degenerated disc.
 Repeated pressure differential promotes retraction of a herniated nucleus pulposus (the elastic core of the intervertebral disc.)